-Royal British Columbia Museum, Victoria
+Royal British Columbia Museum1116 Votes Currently Open

 A natural and human history museum that showcases various permanent and temporary exhibits based on the history and culture of British Columbia.
 The permanent galleries are the Natural History, Modern History and First Nation’s History.
 The enormous collection includes millions of artefacts, specimens, documents and records.
 There are several popular touring exhibits that are also showcased at the museum and change periodically.
 The museum is also home to the IMAX theatre that shows educational as well as commercial cinema.
 The Royal Museum Shop and the National Geographic Store are brimming with interesting gift items, toys, books and souvenirs.
 There is also the Museum Cafe located in the main lobby.

-Royal British Columbia Museum Information
+Royal British Columbia Museum Travel Tips

 - All areas except parts of the third floor are wheelchair and stroller accessible.

 - Wheelchairs and strollers are available on loan from coat check.

 - Guide and assistance dogs are welcome with proper documentation.

 Entrance Ticket Details For Royal British Columbia Museum